bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 Distribution Estimation", or MADE.
 "Masked" as we shall see below and "Distribution Estimation" because we now have a fully probabilistic model.
-("Autoencoder" now is a bit looser because we don't really have a concept of encoder and decoder anymore, only the fact that the data is put on the input/output.)
+("Autoencoder" now is a bit looser because we don't really have a concept of encoder and decoder anymore, only the fact that the same data is put on the input/output.)

 From the autoregressive property, all we want to do is ensure that we only have